-Now, the above-mentioned risk of spoofing attacks is a possibility in case of Azure IR, since it has a direct line of sight from the public cloud environment i.e. the heavy lifting of ETL/ELT pipelines happens over the public internet.
+Now, the above risk of spoofing attacks is a possibility with Azure IR, since it has a direct line of sight from the public cloud environment i.e. the heavy lifting of ETL/ELT pipelines happens over the public internet.
 The ADF Managed Virtual Network addresses this drawback of Azure IR.

 High-Level Architecture of ADF Managed Virtual Network